veertuinc/anka-docs/anka-virtualization-cli/getting-started/understanding-vm-networking.md

 ### MAC Addresses

 Anka will dynamically assign MAC addresses to your VM.
-You can assign custom MAC Addresses with the `anka modify network --mac` option.
+You can assign a fixed MAC Addresses with the `anka modify {VM} network --mac`.

+Starting in Anka 3.4.2, you can assign a fixed MAC Addresses and use shared networking to run multiple VMs with the same MAC address.
+We will handle the dynamic IP assignment for each VM and not let DHCP try to assign the same IP to multiple VMs.
+This allows you to run licensed software that's fixed to a specific MAC inside of VMs and not have them conflict with each other.

 {{< hint warning >}}
 Be aware that if you clone your VM Template with a specific MAC, both VMs cannot run at the same time.
-{{< /hint >}}

-{{< hint warning >}}
-You must use a static MAC for each VM running on the machine.
-You cannot use a mix of dynamically assigned and statically assigned.
 {{< /hint >}}